Linkedin

 Operations in areas of high biodiversity value (Exposure and Assessment)

-Source: Ecopetrol, Sustainability and Decarbonization Management.
+Source: Ecopetrol S.A., Environmental and Engagement Management, and Sustainability and Decarbonization Management.

 Ecopetrol S.A. declares that it does not have, nor does it plan to intervene with exploration, production or refining activities in areas of great value for biodiversity classified according to the International Union for Conservation of Nature - IUCN in categories I to IV.